amajakai14/training-warehouse-management/README.md

 before this step Docker should be ready to use

+- run `git bash` terminal
+  -  `cd` to the folder where you cloned this project
-- run this command on terminal `./beginner/demo/demo/local/start.sh`
+  - run command `./beginner/demo/demo/local/start.sh`

 ## Server Side and Client Side